 In support of this mission, the Foundation has established a grant program to provide financial support to initiatives benefiting learners of all ages.
 This program is open to schools and community non-profit organizations in the communities of Fayette, Manchester, Mount Vernon, Readfield, and Wayne.

-- break down barriers to education
+- Projects that break down barriers to education

 Schools – Teachers or non-teaching personnel from the schools within RSU #38 and Fayette may submit proposals.
 Collaborations between teachers/school personnel are encouraged.
 Though there is no limit on the number of applications that may be submitted from any one school, to ensure that grant dollars are distributed widely, the Foundation will not award more than one grant to an individual school within the same grant cycle.

 Community organizations – Not-for-profit, tax-exempt, community organizations may submit proposals.
 Collaborations among community organizations and between community organizations and schools are encouraged.
 Community organizations may submit multiple applications, but the Foundation will not award more than one grant to any individual organization within the same grant cycle.